 - Job vacancies exist in other areas of the organisation.

 Redundancy is stressful, even if a favourable redundancy payment is available to you and you have decided you want to leave anyway.
 However, if you believe you are being managed out under the guise of redundancy then clearly this is unfair and you will have recourse in an employment tribunal.

 So what can you do?

-If you have questions on whether you have a potential employment tribunal case for unfair dismissal or constructive dismissal download chat with our HR and employment law experts who can help you.
+If you have questions on whether you have a potential employment tribunal case for unfair dismissal or constructive dismissal arrange a call with our resident HR and employment law expert who can help you.

 Not sure if you should make a fuss or even talk to our advisors?

 Why don’t you download our FREE guide, ‘9 Questions and Answers to determine if you have a good Employment Tribunal case’?

 In less than 5 minutes you’ll KNOW the answers and if you have a claim that might be worth something.

 FREE GUIDE to determine if you have a good Employment tribunal Case